-- a) the promotion process has or has not been followed as outlined in the Collective Agreement; and/or - b) the rationale for the UCPC's and/or Dean's recommendation to decline the application is reasonable.
+- a) the promotion process has or has not been followed as outlined in the Collective Agreement; and/or - b) the rationale for the Vice-President Academic and Provost's recommendation to decline the application is reasonable.

 The Review Panel's recommendation to the Vice-President Academic and Provost will be in writing.